 To avoid an initial denial, disabled individuals should submit all supporting documents with their first application, especially medical-related documents.
 The SSA may also request to speak with teachers, therapists, and other professionals who work closely with an applicant.

 Properly submitting an SSI claim can be difficult, and understanding the reasons behind a denial can be even harder.
 The SSA adheres to strict criteria when evaluating disabilities, and a knowledgeable attorney at our firm can help you understand how to meet those requirements.
-Reach out to our team today to learn more about effectively pursuing SSI benefits in Buckhead.
+Reach out to our advocates for the disabled today to learn more about effectively pursuing SSI benefits in Buckhead.

 Contact The Khaki Law Firm Today